Towards Unsupervised Domain Generalization: Abstract

 \section{Abstract}

 Domain generalization (DG) aims to help models trained on a set of source domains generalize better on unseen target domains.
-The performances of current DG methods largely rely on sufficient labeled data, which however are usually costly or unavailable.
-While unlabeled data are far more accessible, we seek to explore how unsupervised learning can help deep models generalizes across domains.
-Specifically, we study a novel generalization problem called unsupervised domain generalization, which aims to learn generalizable models with unlabeled data.
-Furthermore, we propose a Domain-Irrelevant Unsupervised Learning (DIUL) method to cope with the significant and misleading heterogeneity within unlabeled data and severe distribution shifts between source and target data.
-Surprisingly we observe that DIUL can not only counterbalance the scarcity of labeled data, but also further strengthen the generalization ability of models when the labeled data are sufficient.
-As a pretraining approach, DIUL shows superior to ImageNet pretraining protocol even when the available data are unlabeled and of a greatly smaller amount compared to ImageNet.
-Extensive experiments clearly demonstrate the effectiveness of our method compared with state-of-the-art unsupervised learning counterparts.
+The performances of current DG methods largely rely on sufficient labeled data, which are usually costly or unavailable, however.
+Since unlabeled data are far more accessible, we seek to explore how unsupervised learning can help deep models generalize across domains.
+Specifically, we study a novel generalization problem called unsupervised domain generalization (UDG), which aims to learn generalizable models with unlabeled data and analyze the effects of pre-training on DG.
+In UDG, models are pretrained with unlabeled data from various source domains before being trained on labeled source data and eventually tested on unseen target domains.
+Then we propose a method named Domain-Aware Representation LearnING (DARLING) to cope with the significant and misleading heterogeneity within unlabeled pretraining data and severe distribution shifts between source and target data.
+Surprisingly we observe that DARLING can not only counterbalance the scarcity of labeled data but also further strengthen the generalization ability of models when the labeled data are insufficient.
+As a pretraining approach, DARLING shows superior or comparable performance compared with ImageNet pretraining protocol even when the available data are unlabeled and of a vastly smaller amount compared to ImageNet, which may shed light on improving generalization with large-scale unlabeled data.